This content is translated with an automatic translation tool: the text may contain inaccurate information.

 Access arrangements

-The lakes are easily accessible, on foot only, in about 45 minutes.
+The lakes are easily accessible, only on foot, in about 45 minutes.

 Here is a detailed description of the route.